Kitware/CMake/Help/guide/tutorial/A Basic Starting Point.rst

   :name: TutorialConfig.h.in
   :language: c++

-When CMake configures this header file the values for ``@Tutorial_VERSION_MAJOR@`` and ``@Tutorial_VERSION_MINOR@`` will be replaced.
+When CMake configures this header file, the values for ``@Tutorial_VERSION_MAJOR@`` and ``@Tutorial_VERSION_MINOR@`` will be replaced with the corresponding version numbers from the project.

 Next modify ``tutorial.cxx`` to include the configured header file, ``TutorialConfig.h``.